Children’s minister admits not knowing how much child benefit is worth

 The party says the proposal will cost £1.3 billion in 2029/30 with the money set to come from a crackdown on tax avoidance and evasion.

+“Millions of families across the country rely on child benefit to make ends meet,” she said.

+“On July 4, the choice is clear – a reckless and out-of-touch Tory Government, who aren’t even across the details of their own policies, or a Labour Party who can deliver the change Britain needs putting stability and families at the heart of our plans.”

-It comes amid a wider fallout following Rishi Sunak’s disputed claim that Sir Keir Starmer would hike taxes by more than £2,000.
+It comes amid a wider fallout following the Prime Minister’s disputed claim that Sir Keir Starmer would hike taxes by more than £2,000.

 The row stems from a document produced by the Conservatives which made a series of assumptions to estimate the cost that might be attached to potential Labour policies.